fried-carrot/Cyanide-Cinema/README.md

       - Language: English
     - **DID NOT SURPASS 1K DOWNLOADS(NOT LIKELY TO BE PIRATED)**

-If you would like to view the development process behind Cyanide Cinema please take a look at our Colab: [https://colab.research.google.com/drive/19eoS-rnWhCw_dLEmHwnUvXo2NU0jM8QO?usp=sharing](url)
+If you would like to view the development process behind Cyanide Cinema, please take a look at our Colab Notebook: [https://colab.research.google.com/drive/19eoS-rnWhCw_dLEmHwnUvXo2NU0jM8QO?usp=sharing](url)

 ## Contributors
 - Aneesh Kandimalla